Stuff (magazine): History

 Stuff was first published in Britain in November 1996 by Dennis Publishing.
 A bimonthly title, it followed the success of magazines such as FHM and Loaded in being pitched toward a young, male audience, with a focus on consumer goods and electronics.

 The brand took a more lifestyle-orientated direction in 1998, before publishing group Haymarket bought the title in January 1999 and refocused the magazine to consumer electronics.

-In May 2018, the brand was sold to Kelsey Media.
+In May 2018, the brand was sold to Kelsey Media, after the attempt to sell the brand to Future plc (which already owned competing title T3) fell through due to regulatory concerns.

 Haymarket Media Group CEO Kevin Costello said at the time of the sale: "Stuff is a truly iconic brand, trusted by its tech-loving followers to entertain, educate, and inspire.
-It's been a big part of the Haymarket story, but our strategic focus has shifted and Stuff needs a new home, where the brand can really achieve its potential."
+It's been a big part of the Haymarket story, but our strategic focus has shifted, and Stuff needs a new home, where the brand can really achieve its potential."

-UK edition
+British edition

-The UK version of the magazine is focused on gadgets, games, and gear, including innovative and exciting consumer electronics.
+The British version of the magazine is focused on gadgets, games, and gear, including innovative and exciting consumer electronics.
 "Hot Stuff" is the news section concerned with new or forthcoming products.
 Top 10s of currently available items are featured toward the back of the magazine.

-US edition
+American edition

-The US edition of Stuff was launched in 1999 by Dennis's US arm.
-Spun off from a regular section in another of the group's titles, Maxim, Stuffs US edition featured reviews of consumer electronics alongside other articles of interest to a predominantly male audience.
+The American edition of Stuff was launched in 1999 by Dennis's US arm.
+Spun off from a regular section in another of the group's titles, Maxim, Stuffs American edition featured reviews of consumer electronics alongside other articles of interest to a predominantly male audience.
 In June 2007, all but one of Dennis's US titles were sold to private equity firm Quadrangle Group, which closed the magazine later the same year.